Design for social good has a new framework

 The Fast Company Impact Council, an invitation-only group of corporate leaders, entrepreneurs, and other leaders from across industries, gathered on June 30 to share their insights.
 Members split into small groups, moderated by Fast Company editors, and shared their perspectives on how they’re managing and innovating amid a trio of crises: the global pandemic, the economic slowdown, and calls for social justice in the wake of the killings of George Floyd, Breonna Taylor, and Ahmaud Arbery.

 In this roundtable discussion, led by senior writer Mark Wilson, top executives discussed design for social good through the lens of two of 2020’s biggest news items: COVID-19 and the Black Lives Matter movement.
-Participants in this session, in alphabetical order, were Dave Gilboa, cofounder and co-CEO of Warby Parker; Natasha Jen, partner at Pentagram Design; Jonathan Mildenhall, cofounder and CEO of TwentyFirstCenturyBrand; Tyree Montague, CEO of Co:collective; Linda Ong, founder and CEO of Cultique; and James Vincent, CEO of FNDR.
+Participants in this session, in alphabetical order, were co-moderators Dave Gilboa, cofounder and co-CEO of Warby Parker and Natasha Jen, partner at Pentagram Design; along with Jonathan Mildenhall, cofounder and CEO of TwentyFirstCenturyBrand; Tyree Montague, CEO of Co:collective; Linda Ong, founder and CEO of Cultique; and James Vincent, CEO of FNDR.
 Excerpts of the roundtable have been edited for length and clarity.

 Natasha Jen: Design is social to begin with because design is experienced by the millions.
 Design shapes behavior and changes people’s attitudes.
 Now we’re going through a serious rethinking of what are we designing and who are we designing for?
 This question used to be straightforward and superficial.
 There were straightforward clients we wouldn’t design for—tobacco.
 We’re now confronting a really complex situation.
 Our work has so many layers of impact, from ecological to racial justice to economic inequality.
 It’s not an easy dichotomy of ‘these are good and these are bad.’
 It’s really intertwined.